AKJUS/dlc-btc-website/README.md

-# DLC.Link - dlcBTC Bridge
+# DLC.Link - iBTC Bridge

-**dlcBTC Website** is an interface for interacting with DLC.Link smart contracts and the Bitcoin blockchain.
-This platform provides a secure and efficient self-custodial way to lock Bitcoin as collateral and mint dlcBTC tokens based on the amount of Bitcoin locked.
+**iBTC Website** is an interface for interacting with DLC.Link smart contracts and the Bitcoin blockchain.
+This platform provides a secure and efficient self-custodial way to lock Bitcoin as collateral and mint iBTC tokens based on the amount of Bitcoin locked.

 ## Installation